oracle/terraform-provider-oci/docs/datasources/objectstorage/namespace.md

 ## Argument Reference

-This datasource takes no arguments
+This datasource takes no arguments.

 ## Attribute Reference

-* `namespace` - (Computed) The namespace of the object storage that the object is in.
+* `namespace` - (Computed) The namespace of the bucket that the object is in.